Particular/docs.particular.net/nservicebus/router/bridge-router.md

 snippet: bridge-to-router-switch

-NOTE: When using a switch endpoints must be explicitly mapped to ports, either in the bridge connector or in the bridge itself.
+NOTE: When using a switch, endpoints must be explicitly mapped to ports, either in the bridge connector or in the bridge itself.

 The replacement router configuration is similar but uses interfaces instead of ports.
 The router interface mapping is more powerful than switch port mapping and allows for complex routing rules based on both the incoming interface and the destination.
-The result is the outgoing interface and, optionally, a next hop router (also known as gateway).
+The result is the outgoing interface and, optionally, a next hop router (also known as a [gateway](/nservicebus/gateway)).

 snippet: bridge-to-router-three-way-router